 Mei Wei Asian Bistro (pronounced May Way) is a contemporary take on traditional Asian cuisine.
 They keep a vegan menu hidden behind the counter, just ask to see it.
 They offer starters, salad, and nine different entrees.
 Lo Mein Noodle with Tofu (no chicken, no oyster sauce, made with rice noodle).

-Located in the University Place Shopping Centre, Poke Aloha is providing fast, fresh-packed and delicious bowls.
-They strive to use quality local and seasonal produce, so that they do their part to support local producers and ensure that their footprint is no bigger than it should be.
-Their signature dish, the Vegan King Bowl is tofu, spinach, cucumber, edamame, tomato, red cabbage, pineapple, sweet corn, avocado, in sweet aioli sauce, sesame seed topping.
+Located in the University Place Shopping Centre, Poke Aloha is providing fast, fresh-packed, and delicious bowls.
+They strive to use quality local and seasonal produce so that they do their part to support local producers and ensure that their footprint is no bigger than it should be.
+Their signature Vegan King Bowl dish is tofu, spinach, cucumber, edamame, tomato, red cabbage, pineapple, sweet corn, and avocado, in sweet aioli sauce, and sesame seed topping.

-ShakeiT Boba Truck makes hand crafted bubble teas, a tea-based drink.
-Originating in Taichung, Taiwan, bubble tea includes chewy tapioca balls or a wide range of other toppings These are Strawberry Milk Tea + Rainbow Jelly and Taro Milk Tea + Crystal Boba.
-They made the milk into latta and substituted it for almond milk.
+ShakeiT Boba Truck makes hand-crafted bubble teas, a tea-based drink.
+Originating in Taichung, Taiwan, bubble tea includes chewy tapioca balls or a wide range of other toppings, these are Strawberry Milk Tea + Rainbow Jelly and Taro Milk Tea + Crystal Boba.
+They made the milk into Latta and substituted it for almond milk.
 They also offer lighter vegan fruit teas for anyone not wanting almond milk.
-With two locations, the main location is Shell Minit Man in Madison and the second is 4001 University DR NW in Huntsville, you can’t miss these charming drinks.
+With two locations, the main location is Shell Minute Man in Madison and the second is 4001 University DR NW in Huntsville, you can’t miss these charming drinks.

 Surin Thailand is staffed with Master Chefs who only use the freshest local vegetables and authentic Thai ingredients to give customers an unforgettable experience.
-Their menu selections offer a broad spectrum of authentic Thai cuisine to meet the special dietary needs, tastes, and dining preferences of all guests.
+Their menu selections offer a broad spectrum of authentic Thai cuisine to meet all guests' special dietary needs, tastes, and dining preferences.
 Vegan options from Edamame, Hiyashi Wakame, and Avocado Rolls.
 They also have sushi like Vegetable Tempura Maki with tempura vegetables, Japanese sauce, and scallions or Yasai Maki with mixed vegetables.
 They have had exceptional customer service since 1990.

 Born and raised in Thailand, Chef Tukky at Phuket has been voted one of the Best Chefs in the Tennessee Valley.
 Phuket located in Providence knows that fresh ingredients are necessary for delicious food.
 They offer everything from the Yellow Tofu Curry, Almond & Cashew Tofu (add vegetables) to Sushi: Takwon Pickled Daikon and Kappa Roll Crisp Cucumber.
 Ask for their vegetarian menu and their team will happily adjust to vegan.